usmkps7/assem/0915/report/readme.md

 4. Calculate binary 00001101 minus 00000111

-6. How many bits are used by each of the following data types?
+5. How many bits are used by each of the following data types?

-7. What is the minimum number of binary bits needed to represent each of the following unsigned decimal integers?
+6. What is the minimum number of binary bits needed to represent each of the following unsigned decimal integers?

-8. What is the hexadecimal representation of each of the following binary numbers?
+7. What is the hexadecimal representation of each of the following binary numbers?

-9. What is the binary representation of the following hexadecimal numbers?
+8. What is the binary representation of the following hexadecimal numbers?

-10. What is the unsigned decimal representation of each of the following hexadecimal integers?

-11. What is the unsigned decimal representation of each of the following hexadecimal integers?
+9. What is the unsigned decimal representation of each of the following hexadecimal integers?

 12. What is the 16-bit hexadecimal representation of each of the following signed decimal integers?